-- Toss the butternut squash, onions, salt, and pepper in 2 tablespoons of oil.
+- Toss 24 ounces of cubed butternut squash, 1 diced onions, 1 teaspoon salt, and 1/2 teaspoon pepper in 2 tablespoons of oil.

 - Spread the veggies in an even layer on a rimmed baking sheet.

-- Drape the bacon over the top of your veggies.
+- Drape 4 pieces of bacon over the top of your veggies.

 - Bake in preheated oven for 45 minutes.
 You'll know they're done baking once the veggies are soft and start to brown, and the bacon is fully cooked.

-- Meanwhile, In a large stockpot, add 1 remaining tablespoon of veggie oil, along with the garlic and sage.
+- Meanwhile, In a large stockpot, add 1 remaining tablespoon of veggie oil, along with 2 cloves minced garlic and 2 tablespoons chopped sage.
 Heat over medium.
 Saute until fragrant, about 1-2 minutes.

-- Add vegetable broth.
+- Add 1 cup vegetable broth.
 Once the broth is heated through, remove soup from heat and add the baked veggies and bacon.

 - Use a stick blender to blend all the ingredients together.
 Or, place ingredients in a blender (easier!).
 Blend until smooth.